-We support local
+We support local.

 Chartwells K12 and High Point Academy are proud to support local farmers and companies, bringing students the freshest possible produce while supporting the Upstate economy.
-Local produce and products on the menu this year include squash, sweet potatoes, apples, collards, and cabbage.

 About Chartwells K12

 Chartwells K12 is a proud partner with 665 School Districts throughout the nation, serving 2M+ student meals each day.
 Our Serving Up Happy and Healthy philosophy guides our team each day, serving foods kids love to eat through fun and engaging programs.
-Visit chartwellsk12.com
+Visit chartwellsk12.com for more information.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.
 To file a program discrimination complaint, a Complainant should complete a Form AD-3027, USDA Program Discrimination Complaint Form which can be obtained online at: https://www.usda.gov/sites/default/files/documents/USDA-OASCR%20P-Complaint-Form-0508-0002-508-11-28-17Fax2Mail.pdf, from any USDA office, by calling (866) 632-9992, or by writing a letter addressed to USDA.
 The letter must contain the complainant’s name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
 The completed AD-3027 form or letter must be submitted to USDA by: